 Please don't list this on a work's page as a trope.
 Examples can go on the work's YMMV tab.

 Emilia's grief when she finally wakes from her trance, and her broken words: 'I didn't think I was so unhappy.
 All my life I've lived with people who didn't love me.'
 In fact, the entire scene is a huge tearjerker, as you see Emilia weeping and rocking and Charlie, Olivia, Benjamin and Fidelio watching her helplessly.

 When Amy and Charlie go to bring Lyell home in Charlie Bone and the Hidden King, they see Lyell in the academy's chapel and Lyell doesn't recognise them.
 Amy's reaction to seeing Lyell alive and her despairing cry only adds to the emotion.

 Tancred's drowning in Shadow of Badlock, and his friends' grief over it.

 My Greatest Failure: Paton Yewbeam never really forgave himself for not helping Lyell at the cathedral on the day he disappeared.

-Paton goes through this when Ms Ingledew is dying from wearing a bewitched belt.
+Paton also goes through this in the third book when Ms Ingledew is dying from wearing a bewitched belt.
 The look on his face when he realises he can't save her is heart-wrenching. luckily Charlie and his wand are able to revive Ms Ingledew.

 Heroic Sacrifice: At the end of Charlie Bone and the Castle of Mirrors, Billy Raven's guardian Christopher Crowquill sacrifices his life to save Paton's when Yorath Yewbeam tries to kill him, because he's dying anyway and Paton is the only one who can protect Billy.